Mental Health Services

 Therapy is a great help, however it is not the only option.
 Here are some strategies and aids that you can use to improve your mental health:

-- Mindfulness and meditation are powerful and well-researched tools for reducing stress hormones and boosting emotional resilience in demanding situations.
+Mindfulness and meditation are powerful and well-researched tools for reducing stress hormones and boosting emotional resilience in demanding situations.
 Learning to stay present can help you relieve physical tension and calm anxious thoughts you may be having.
-Click here to visit our relaxing room.
+Click here to visit our online relaxing room.

-- Physical activity channels cortisol productively.
+Physical activity channels cortisol productively.
 Rather than using that excess adrenaline to fight off (or run away from) a predator, you can punch it out in a cardio kickboxing routine or go for a run around the block.
 Choose whatever activity you love.
 It doesn’t have to be training for a triathlon or an hours-long workout.
 It can be going for a walk, [dancing], or shooting hoops.
-Click here for some exercise and workouts ideas.>
+Click here for some exercise and workouts ideas.

 - Wellness Central on Canvas